Alexander Leitch, Baron Leitch

-Alexander Park Leitch, Baron Leitch (born 20 October 1947 in Fife, Scotland) is a British Labour peer and Chairman of Bupa and FNZ Ltd.
+Alexander Park Leitch, Baron Leitch (20 October 1947 – 5 October 2024) was a British businessman who was Group Chairman of FNZ, a global wealth management technology platform.
+He was also a British Labour peer, sitting in the House of Lords from 2004 until his death.

 Biography

-Leitch was born in 1948.
-He was educated at Dunfermline High School and was offered a place at university two years early, at just 16 years of age.
+Leitch was born in Blairhall, Fife on 20 October 1947.
+He was educated at Dunfermline High School and was offered a place to read chemistry at university at just 16 years of age.
 However, he turned his place down and instead headed to London to work in the IT department of an insurance company.

-In 1965, Sandy started his career as a computer programmer, writing the first ever life assurance ‘search engine’ program in 1967.
-He remained in the insurance industry throughout his career, rising to become Chief Executive of Allied Dunbar before it was eventually merged with Zurich Financial Services in 1998.
-He was then appointed Chief Executive of Zurich Financial Services UK and retired in 2004.
+In 1965, Sandy started his career as a computer programmer, writing the first ever UK life assurance ‘search engine’ program in 1967.
+He remained in the insurance industry throughout his early career, rising to become Chief Executive of Allied Dunbar, Executive Chair of Eagle Star and Threadneedle Asset Management before they were eventually merged with Zurich Financial Services in 1998.
+He was then appointed a Chief Executive of Zurich Financial Services.
+He retired in 2004.

 Leitch became a life peer as Baron Leitch, of Oakley in Fife on 7 June 2004.
-Having demonstrated his commitment to public service, he became chair of the National Employment Panel in 2004 and also led the Leitch Review of Skills which was published on 5 December 2006.
+Having demonstrated his commitment to public service as chair of the National Employment Panel for over six years.

+He authored the Leitch Review of Skills which was published on 5 December 2006.
 The objective of the review was "to identify the UK's optimal skills mix for 2020 to maximise economic growth, productivity and social justice, set out the balance of responsibility for achieving that skills profile and consider the policy framework required to support it."

-In 2017 he started setting up the ‘What Is More?’
+In 2017, he set up the 'What Is More?'
 Foundation, to encourage spiritual and multi-faith debate.
+He also became a patron of the Stroke Association and the Medical Aid Films Charity where he was formerly founding Chairman.

+He was a firm campaigner and champion for employee volunteering and workplace diversity.
+He was also a passionate supporter of organisations that aimed to make a positive difference across a wide range of areas.

+Lord Leitch was Deputy Chair of Business in the Community and received the Prince of Wales Ambassador award for charity work.

 Career

+Leitch was Group Chairman at FNZ, the global wealth management technology platform which partners with over 800 financial institutions and 8,000 wealth management firms.
+He was appointed to this role in 2013, and saw the company’s market value grow from $200 million to $20 billion over his tenure.

-Leitch was previously Chairman of Intrinsic Financial Services and a Founder Member.
+Leitch was previously founder and Chairman of Intrinsic Financial Services.
 Additionally, he was chairman at Scottish Widows plc, deputy chairman at Lloyds Banking Group plc, and on the Board of Old Mutual Wealth.
 He was a Trustee of the Lloyds Banking Group Charitable Foundation.

-He is Chancellor of Carnegie College, chairman of a new think tank called ‘The Centre for Modern Families’ and strategic adviser to a Prince of Wales charity called PRIME.
+He was Chancellor of Carnegie College, chairman of a new think tank called ‘The Centre for Modern Families’ and strategic adviser to a Prince of Wales charity called PRIME.